muktharamesh20/61040-portfolio/assignments/assignment2.md

     - summary String
 - **Actions:**
     - `setSummary(text: String, item: Item): (s: Summary)`
-        - **requires** the ith item in texts corresponds to the ith item in items
         - **effect** if `item` already exists, change the summary associated with `item` to a summary of `text`.
 If `item` does not exist in Summaries, create a new summary for `item` with a summary of `text`.